getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

   _Database Server_

-  - 1 request which requires two queries
+  - 1 request which requires 2 queries
     - 1 query to check authentication
     - 1 query to get data

-_Note:_ The external API is not listed because it's external to your system, and you can't see inside of it.
+_Note:_ The external API is not listed precisely because it's external, and you therefore can't see inside of it.

 In this example, the entire page-loading process, including all of the above, is represented by a single **trace**.
 That trace would consist of the following **transactions**: